 Note: Some of the links in this post may be affiliates.
 This means I may earn a small commission if you purchase from a link I have provided (at no extra cost to you).
 Please don't buy any tools or products unless you feel and believe they will help you in reaching your parenting, play or homeschooling goals!
 Please see my disclosure for more info!!
 Thanks for always supporting Parenting Puh-lease!

-I remember in elementary school Having to work on a story called The Awful No Good Very Bad Day.
-I am pretty sure it was based off the story Alexander and the Terrible, Horrible No Good Very Bad Day by Judith Viorst.
-If you haven't read it, it's a story about everything that goes wrong in a day for poor Alexander.
+Being a parent reminds me a lot of a children’s book called Alexander and the Terrible, Horrible, No Good Very Bad Day.
+If you haven’t read it, it’s a story about everything that goes wrong in a day for poor Alexander.
+He gets gum in his hair, he gets in trouble at school, he has a cavity, he gets in a fight with his friend.
+On and on it goes with poor Alexander’s day getting worse and worse.
 I feel like sometimes as parents we can relate.
+Our children are into everything and anything we do just doesn’t seem to help.
 And sometimes it is hard to keep our cool and calm about us.
-Many times when my patience is wearing thin, or I am tired, or I'm feeling stressed or anxious.
+Many times when my patience is wearing thin, or I am tired, or I’m feeling stressed or anxious.
 I yell.
 Or start barking out orders like a drill Sargent.
-It's like that joke for teachers when dealing with their families; Don't make me use my teacher voice on you!!
-It's during this time that I lose my connection with my girls.
-As attachment parents we don't want that.
+It’s like that joke for teachers when dealing with their families; Don’t make me use my teacher voice on you!!
+It’s during this time that I lose my connection with my girls.
+As attachment parents we don’t want that.

-The days that I am on top of doing special time the girls are better behaved and are a lot more fun to be around.
+And you know what??
+The days that I am on top of doing special time the girls are better behaved and are a lot more fun to be around because no one is bickering and everyone is willing to share and compromise and just be kinder.
 The important thing is consistency.
 I am going to sound like an infomercial but in as little as ten minutes you can have a changed kid.

 Why ten minutes??